Key takeaways

 Marketplace facilitator law: Amazon, Etsy, eBay nexus shift

-The biggest shift in sales tax compliance since 2018 is the marketplace facilitator law.
-Forty-seven states (every state with a sales tax except Missouri) now require marketplaces (Amazon, Etsy, eBay, Walmart Marketplace, and similar platforms) to collect and remit sales tax on behalf of third-party sellers.
-The law shifted the compliance burden from millions of small sellers to a handful of large platforms, and it changed what most marketplace sellers need to do for sales tax permits.
+The biggest shift in sales tax compliance since 2018 is the wave of marketplace facilitator laws.
+All 45 states with a sales tax, plus the District of Columbia, now require marketplaces (Amazon, Etsy, eBay, Walmart Marketplace, and similar platforms) to collect and remit sales tax on behalf of third-party sellers.
+Missouri was the last to enact the rule, effective January 1, 2023.
+The laws shifted the compliance burden from millions of small sellers to a handful of large platforms, and they changed what most marketplace sellers need to do for sales tax permits.

 The Amazon FBA inventory exception